Author: Dr. Gary Huber

 Want to begin some form of exercise but unsure where to start?
 Then this article is perfect for you.
 Just open the door and look around for safe and effective advice.

 The following exercise program will meet you wherever you presently are and show you how to gradually advance your ability.
-The following description will help offer a suggestion to help guide your starting point.
-We recommend that you select a starting point that is well within your capabilities so that you can gain some confidence and momentum.
-Exercising in general is not a sprint, but rather a marathon.
+The following description will offer a suggestion to guide your starting point.
+Select a starting point that is well within your capabilities so that you can gain some confidence and momentum.
+Exercising, in general, is not a sprint, but rather a marathon.
 We want to develop habits that we enjoy and gradually increase the challenge so that we can pursue them for a lifetime.
 Starting too aggressively or in an activity that is beyond our present fitness level can lead to disappointment followed by frustration.
+Who needs that?

 Finding your Level: Level: 1 – 2 – 3